linode/docs/docs/web-servers/lamp/install-lamp-stack-on-ubuntu-18-04/index.md

 ### Apache

-1. The `KeepAlive` setting allows Apache to better utilize server-side memory, reducing latency for users on the hosted site. `KeepAlive` will make a website faster if the host has enough memory to support it.
+1. The `KeepAlive` setting allows Apache to better utilize server-side memory, reducing latency for users on the hosted site. `KeepAlive` makes a website faster if the host has enough memory to support it.
 This is done by allowing Apache to reuse connections, instead of opening a new connection for every request.

     Open the `apache2.conf` Apache config file and adjust the `KeepAlive` setting: